-The OCD Program at Baylor College of Medicine combines expert clinical care with cutting-edge research.
+The OCD Program at Baylor Medicine combines expert clinical care with cutting-edge research.
 Our multidisciplinary team of psychologists, psychiatrists, and neurosurgeons works together to advance the treatment of individuals with OCD and related disorders, including trichotillomania, excoriation disorder, and body dysmorphic disorder.

 Who do we treat?

-We specialize in providing outpatient treatment for those with obsessive compulsive disorder (OCD) and related disorders.
+We specialize in providing outpatient treatment for those with obsessive-compulsive disorder (OCD) and related disorders.